breyerjs/jacksonbreyer/posts/touch-typing.md

 #### Enough's Enough
 Until a few years ago, I was a point-and-peck typist.
 It wasn't too bad, I thought.
 Sure, I made a lot of mistakes.
 And I had to stare at the keyboard when I typed.
 But with years of practice, I could putter along at a decent speed.
 Maybe 30-40 words per minute?

-I think we were taught touch typing in school, but I didn't pay attention during those lessons.
+We were taught touch typing in school, but I didn't pay attention during those lessons.

-At work, I got some good-natured teasing for looking silly when I typed.
-I used 3-4 fingers and my hands arced crazily across the keyboard.

-In some ways, it was a point of pride.
+Later on, coworkers would tease me good-naturedly about it: 3-finger point-and-peck is not a graceful maneuver.
+Though in some ways, it was a point of pride.
 One coworker exclaimed: "how do you even do that so quickly?"
 It's fun to be different.

 But many of the things I love require typing: notably, writing and programming.
 Both of those also require a lot of thought, which was the trouble.